 Featured in Five is a monthly section where we pose five questions to a Computing Reviews featured reviewer.
-Here are the responses from our November featured reviewer, Serguei Mokhov (Concordia University).
+Here are the responses from our July featured reviewer, Harry Strange (Aberystwyth University, UK).

 Q: What is the most important thing that's happened in computing in the past 10 years?